AndreaCrotti/ep2013/tdd/unit.rst

  TDD from scratch
 ==================

 ..
-First of all an introduction about myself, I'm not a great expert
-.. of Test Driven Development, because I started to do it properly
-.. only 6 month ago, so please correct me if I say something wrong.

-..
 However, having worked with and without I really decided that I'm
 .. never going to do the mistake to work in another way anymore, and
 ..
 I'm also now doing pushing all the people around me to do the same.